bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 ```

-### Create a Components Folder
+### Create Components

-To add the Components folder:
+In the following steps, we'll be adding React Components to assemble our coupon drawer:
 1. Navigate to the `./assets/js` folder.
 2. Create a `js/components` folder within the `/js` folder.
 3. Navigate into the `/components` folder.